 Juneau and Sitka are our favorite ports this year.
 Juneau is one of the most visually pleasing small cities anywhere and certainly the prettiest capital city in America (once you get beyond all the tourist shops near the pier).
-It's fronted by the Gastineau Channel and backed by Mount Juneau and Mount Roberts, offers the very accessible Mendenhall Glacier, and is otherwise surrounded by wilderness-and it's a really fun city to visit, too.
+It's fronted by the Gastineau Channel and backed by Mount Juneau and Mount Roberts, has the very accessible Mendenhall Glacier, and is otherwise surrounded by wilderness-and it's a really fun city to visit, too.
+Recently, an addition to the tourist attraction roster is a drive past the governor's mansion, residence of the current governor Sean Parnell.

-Sitka replaces Skagway in our favorite category (see below).
 Sitka's Russian architecture, totem pole park, and Raptor Rehabilitation Center are all top-flight attractions.
-And what we like most about Sitka is it has not been overrun with stuff for tourists-it still feels like a small-town place (in fact, on a visit last year Fran heard plenty of complaints from locals about a chain tourist store that somehow snuck into the town-the locals vowing not to allow any more such shops).
+And what we like most about Sitka is that it hasn't been overrun with stuff for tourists-it still feels like a small-town place (in fact, on a visit 2 years ago, Fran heard plenty of complaints from locals about a chain tourist store that somehow snuck into the town-the locals vowing not to allow such shops anymore).
 Sitka is the kind of place real travelers (as opposed to tourists) will adore.

-As for Skagway, no town in Alaska is more historically significant, and the old buildings are so perfect you might think you stepped into a Disney version of what a gold-rush town should look like.
-If, that is, you can get over the presence of a Starbucks at the Mercantile Center and the 15 or so upscale jewelry shops that have followed cruise passengers from the Caribbean (like some of the locals we know, we were thrilled to discover that Little Switzerland, one such shop, had actually pulled up stakes and moved on after a not-very-successful run in Skagway), and all the other tourist shops and attractions.
+No town in Alaska is more historically significant than Skagway (which used to be one of our favorites), and the old buildings are so perfect you might think you stepped into a Disney version of what a gold-rush town should look like.
+However, you must first get over the presence of a Starbucks at the Mercantile Center and the 15 or so upscale jewelry shops that have followed cruise passengers from the Caribbean (like some locals, we were thrilled to discover that one such shop, Little Switzerland, had actually pulled up stakes and moved on after an unsuccessful run in Skagway), and all the other tourist shops and attractions.
 Skagway has become hokey and touristy.
-But if you can get yourself into the right frame of mind, if you can recall the history of the place, the goldrush frenzy that literally put the town on the map, it's easier to capture the true spirit of the place.
+But if you can get yourself into the right frame of mind, if you can recall the history of the place, the gold-rush frenzy that literally put the town on the map, it's easier to capture its true spirit.

 For a more low-key Alaska experience, take the ferry from Skagway to Haines, which reminds us of the folksy, frontier Alaska depicted on the TV show Northern Exposure, and is a great place to spot eagles and other wildlife.
-Some ships also stop at Haines as a port of call, usually for a few hours after Skagway, and this is one town we're pleased to report has not been changed by the advent of cruise-ship visitors.
+Some ships also stop at Haines as a port of call, usually for a few hours after Skagway, and we're pleased to report this is one town that has not been changed by the advent of cruise-ship visitors.